xuwei684/VIPA/README.md

     perl SDEJ_classification.pl -s <flanking_seq.txt> -p <primer length> -m <mh length> -o <output file>

-Inputs
+**Inputs**
 flanking_seq.txt

 The -p and -m can be omitted and will use the default value 2 and 1.

-Output
+**Output**

-SDEJ.html
+SD-EJ.html
 The html file contains 4 cloumns.

-    a. the serial number of the sequence in the flanking_seq.txt
+    a. the serial number of the sequences in the flanking_seq.txt
-    b. id
+    b. ids
-    c. type
+    c.
+SD-EJ Repair type
-    d. the sequence of repair products with primer repeats underlined
+    d.
+The sequence of repair products with primer repeats underlined